-HDD Magnetic Head
+Hard Disk Magnetic Head

 The magnetic head is a complicated construction consisting of a set of details.
 These details are so small that they are made by a photolithography method, like microcircuits.
-The working surface of a magnetic head is polished with the same fine precision, as a surface of a magnetic disk.
+The working surface of a magnetic head is polished with the same exquisite precision, as a surface of a magnetic disk.
 The number of magnetic heads is specified in HDD technical documentation by the manufacturer.
 Usually, there are from 1 to 8 magnetic heads.
-Installation of the head and its keeping on a magnetic track is provided by the electromagnetic positioning system.
+The installation of the head and its keeping on a magnetic track is provided by the electromagnetic positioning system.

 For data recording, the inductive head is used.
 The head transforms digital information into a variable magnetic field that magnetizes a site of a magnetic disk.
 However, the inductive head is not suitable for reading the information from the disk, since it has the dependence of the amplitude of a readout signal on the speed of moving of a magnetic covering; it also has a high level of noise hampers the correct recognition of weak signals.
 For reading the information the magneto-resistive head (MRH or GMR) is used.
 It is the resistor with the resistance changing depending on the intensity of a magnetic field, and the amplitude does not depend on the speed of change of a magnetic field.
 It allows reading out the information from a disk much more reliably and, as a consequence, provides a considerable increase of extreme density of record.
 In immediate proximity to magnetic heads, there is a microcircuit which switches an active head and carries out the preamplification of a signal.